On the Coupling-Strength Growth of the Rabi Model in the Light of SUSYQM: Introduction

-The interaction between an atom and the light in nature follows the quantum electrodynamics (QED), and its coupling strength is governed by the fine structure constant.
-Thus, the perturbation theory is valid over the standard QED world.
-On the other hand, cavity QED supplies stronger interaction than the standard QED does \cite{HR,RBH,Brune}.
-Namely, it can realize the strong coupling regime for the atom and the light in a cavity.
-Such a strong interaction is usually prepared with a two-level atom (or qubit) in a mirror cavity (i.e., a mirror resonator).
-Several solid-state analogues of strong coupling regime of cavity QED have been foreseen in superconducting systems \cite{ASS,BH,MSS,MB,BMBZ,BHWGSC,YCH,PF,YN}.
-To sum up, we respectively replace the two-level atom, the laser, and the mirror resonator by an artificial atom, a microwave, and a microwave resonator on a superconducting circuit.
-This replaced cavity QED is called circuit QED.
-Actually, it has been demonstrated experimentally \cite{Chiorescu,Wallraff,semba06,SPS,majer07,nakamura07, hofheinz08,hofheinz09}.
-It is remarkable that circuit QED is capable of realizing the so-called ultra-strong coupling regime for the interaction between the atom and the light \cite{DGS,CW,ciuti09-3,ds10}.
-Namely, circuit QED has given us the technology which implements much stronger atom-light interaction than the standard QED does.
-Although the Jaynes-Cummings (JC) model, namely the rotating wave approximation (RWA), is useful to analyze several physical properties in the weak and the standard strong coupling regimes, it has been reported that JC model is no longer valid over the ultra-strong coupling regime and that the effect coming from the counter-rotating terms is important \cite{Solano10,CC06,ciuti09-1,ciuti09-2,ds10,Mooij10,seke97,ZZZ,ZRKH}.
-Therefore, there is an urgent need to make an approximate Hamiltonian formalism \cite{A-TGJ,AN} which works as a non-perturbative theory for the ultra-strong coupling regime in circuit QED.
-Then, the points are that the theory should explain the effect of the counter-rotating terms and that the approximate Hamiltonians should be solvable.
+The interaction between an atom and the light in nature follows the QED.
+It is governed by the fine-structure constant $\alpha\approx 0.00729735$, belonging to the region over which the perturbation theory is valid.
+On the other hand, cavity QED handles stronger interaction than the standard QED does \cite{HR,RBH}.
+Such a strong interaction is experimentally prepared with the coupling of a two-level atom and a one-mode light (i.e., single-mode laser) in a mirror cavity (i.e., a mirror resonator).
+Several solid-state analogues of the strong coupling had been foreseen in superconducting systems \cite{MB-MSS,BHGS}.
+In short, we respectively replace the atom, the light, and the mirror resonator in cavity QED by an artificial atom, a microwave, and a microwave resonator on a superconducting circuit.
+The artificial atom consists of a superconducting circuit based on some Josephson junctions then.
+This replaced cavity QED is circuit QED, which has been experimentally demonstrated \cite{Chiorescu-hofheinz09,Wallraff08}.
+It is remarkable that circuit QED has been capable of intensifying the coupling strength further than cavity QED has \cite{Gross-Mooij}.